5/08/13

 • Salt to taste

-2. Add the broth (with fat) to a medium saucepan, cover, then bring to a boil.
-Once boiling, add uncooked rice.
-Reduce heat to very low heat (but not all the way down to the lowest setting), cover tightly then cook for 20 minutes or until rice is tender, stirring with a fork a few times the first 15 minutes of cook time.
+3. Once boiling, reduce heat to low, cover tightly then cook for 20 minutes or until rice is tender, stirring with a fork a few times the first 15 minutes of cook time.
 Do not disturb rice the last 5 minutes of cooking.

-3. Remove from heat and let sit, covered, for 10 minutes.
-Enjoy!
+4. Remove from heat and let sit, covered, for 10 minutes.

-greasy rice, greazy, ham rice, southern, old fashioned, best, easy, how to make, broth, pan drippings, boston butt
+greasy rice, greazy, ham rice, southern, old fashioned, best, easy, how to make, broth, pan drippings, boston butt, chicken, rendered, juice

 Keep up with my latest shenanigans by following South Your Mouth!